-Lumbar scoliosis is an abnormal curvature of the spine within the five lumbar (lower back) vertebrae.
-While this form of scoliosis is less common than curvature within the thoracic (mid-back) region, it is common for the curvature to include the upper lumbar vertebrae and the lower thoracic vertebrae.
+Lumbar scoliosis is an abnormal lateral curvature within the five lumbar (lower) spinal vertebrae.
+While this form of scoliosis is less common than curvature within the thoracic (middle) region, it is common for the curvature to include the upper lumbar vertebrae and the lower thoracic vertebrae.
 This form of scoliosis is known as thoracolumbar scoliosis.
 Those most commonly affected by lumbar curvature are people with degenerative spine conditions in the lower back, where years of bending and twisting and bearing the weight of the upper body can take a toll.

 Degenerative conditions that cause lumbar scoliosis

-While lumbar scoliosis can be present at birth (congenital scoliosis) or develop early in life (adolescent idiopathic scoliosis), it is more prevalent in people middle-aged or older.
-At this stage of life, the anatomy of the spine generally has begun to wear down.
-The intervertebral discs begin to lose water content and become brittle, the cartilage of vertebral joints begins to fray, and bone spurs (osteophytes) begin to form.
-These anatomical abnormalities can begin to impinge or irritate spinal nerve roots, producing many symptoms, including:
+While lumbar scoliosis can be present at birth or develop early in life, it is also prevalent in people middle-aged or older.
+At this stage of life, the anatomy of the spine begins to wear down.
+The spinal discs begin to lose water content and become brittle, the cartilage of vertebral joints begins to wear down and bone spurs can begin to form.
+These problems can compress or irritate spinal nerve roots, producing many symptoms, including:

 - Localized pain